SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

    GEMS_CONSUME_FOODS --> ODORS
 ```

-**However, if a process consists of multiple steps or components and we can not make sure which step or component causes the problem, we make the whole process as the cause firstly then use trouble shooting to find the problematic components.**
+**However, if a process consists of multiple steps or components and we can not make sure which step or component causes the problem, we mark the whole process as the cause firstly then use trouble shooting to find the problematic components.**

 For example, a failed write to the disk is caused by a failed write process which consists of many components including the CPU, PCI, SATA controller and SATA device.